Press Release Format

 Fortunately, the standard format for writing releases is not complicated or difficult to follow.
 Simply include the necessary information in the correct order, as follows:

 - Headline: Write a headline that is short and simple.
 It should not be longer than 170 characters and the primary keyword for the release should be included.
+More tips to create great headlines.

 - Summary Paragraph: The first paragraph should briefly illustrate what the main point of the release is, including why the information provided is relevant and newsworthy.
 It should be italicized.